mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 Google, however, also rejects URLs on made-up top-level domains.

-## How to create a subdomain on example.com
+## How to Create a Subdomain on Example.com

 Of course, you can’t register a custom subdomain on the public `example.com` domain for everyone to resolve.
 But you can fake it for local development.